magepages/mpdocs/docs/order-export/index.md

 - `Add timestamp to file name`: Choose Yes so that when you you download, the file name will auto-add the file downloading time into the file name.

 For example: File Name is OrderExport.
 If `Add timestamp to file name = yes`, when you download the file, the file name is `OrderExport_20181020_132054.xml`
+- `Export Limit`: Limit the number of orders that can be exported in a single iteration.
+If left empty or zero, each export will be 1000 orders in maximum.
 - `Private Download URL`: the system will auto-create Download URL after Save.
 Download URL will have Secret key if possible.
 Anyone who has a Private Download Url can download the export file.
 - `Secret Key`: Created a 32 character string when admins click on Reset Key.
 Secret Key will be automatically added to `Private Download Url` after Save.
 - `Number of order exports`: After Generate, the system automatically updates the exported order number.
 These orders must satisfy the condition of the profile.